Stroman solid as Blue Jays hang on to beat Rays

 To make room on the 25-man roster, left-handed pitcher J.P.
 Howell and catcher Mike Ohlman were both designated for assignment.

-The Blue Jays may have suffered another injury setback when Ryan Goins, himself already subbing at shortstop for the disabled Troy Tulowitzki, injured himself getting thrown out trying to steal second in the sixth inning.
+The Blue Jays appear to have dodged another injury setback after Ryan Goins, himself already subbing at shortstop for the disabled Troy Tulowitzki, proclaimed himself alright after injuring himself getting thrown out trying to steal second in the sixth inning.

 Goins made a head first dive hoping to beat the throw and the cleated foot of Tampa Bay shortstop Daniel Robertson came down heavily on the Blue Jays' extended left arm as Robertson applied the tag.